This article provides basic information related to auctions and the auction industry.

 Buyer's Premium: A fee sellers may charge a buyer that applies to the final purchase price of an item.
 The Buyer's Premium may be a percentage of the high bid or a flat fee added to the high bid.
 Either way, the Buyer's Premium, taxes, shipping, and additional fees may be added to the purchase price to generate the total owed by the winning bidder.
 The fees an auction company charges should be listed in the event's Terms of Sale.

 Pre-Bids: Pre-bids are bids made in a Timed auction or before a Live auction has gone live.
 Pre-bids can be instant bids or maximum bids, and are simply bids made in advance.
 Some sellers may refer to pre-bids as "absentee bids".
 Pre-bids are automatically represented for a bidder during an auction, up to their maximum bid.
 For more information, see Pre-Bids.
-For more information about bidding, see Bidding on Proxibid.

 Comments